andishe-wpd/persian-use/README.md

 If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

+## Show Your Support

+Every contribution, no matter the size, is highly appreciated.
+Your support not only encourages us but also helps motivate us to keep working on improving this package.
+If you find value in using this npm package, we would be grateful if you consider making a donation to support our efforts.

+Thank you for considering a donation and supporting our project.
+We truly value your contribution and are committed to delivering a high-quality package to meet your needs.
+If you would like to make a donation, you can do so by visiting our donation page [here](https://www.buymeacoffee.com/Andishe).
+We accept donations through various payment methods, providing you with flexibility in choosing the option that works best for you
 ## Author

 "Persian-Use" was created by Andishe Abbasian.